CSC207-UofT/course-project-optimistic-newts/phase0/progress_report.md

 ### Looking forward
 We are all looking forward to continuing the development of our application.
 Here are some ideas of the next steps in our development:
-- Implementing remaining interactions between users: conversations, messages, friends, profile customization.
+- Implementing remaining interactions between users:
+	- conversation queue manager facade 'thing'
+	- conversations
+	- messages
+	- friends
+	- profile customization
+	- thinking/researching data acess interface
 - Reworking our temporary database for conversations and users
 - Reworking the interactors/request model.
 - Rethinking the interface adapter layer as it currently violates Clean Architecture.